 Netflix’s slate of middle-of-the-road supernatural thrillers is getting full.
+Lately, the streaming platform hasn’t shown much interest in horror.
+What’s been served up, by and large, has been pretty lukewarm fare.
 Writer and director Michael Winnick’s Malicious joins Mara, The Crucifixion, Dementia 13, and Gehenna, among others.
 With so many haunting’s, possessions, and paranormal investigations, can Malicious do enough to distinguish itself?

 Math professor, Adam, and his pregnant wife, Lisa, start a new job at a small college with a new house.
 Shortly after arriving, they receive a gift from Lisa’s sister, Becky – a fertility box that can’t be opened.
-But when Lisa gets the box open, mysterious things begin happening.
+But when Lisa finally pries it open, mysterious things begin happening.
 She hears and sees things she can’t explain.
 When she suffers a miscarriage, visions of the child she lost haunt her.
-Fearing for his wife, Adam enlists a colleague – a paranormal researcher – to get to the bottom of the supernatural events eveloping his family.
+Fearing for his wife, Adam enlists a colleague – a paranormal researcher – to get to the bottom of the supernatural events enveloping his family.

 Nothing about Malicious is inherently bad.
 In fact, for its opening 15 minutes or so, Malicious promises to at least be a capable thriller.
 Winnick opens the movie with some beautiful camera work that embraces the Gothic sensibilities of Hammer Horror movies.
 Specifically, Winnick’s framing of the college campus house draws comparisons to classic haunted house movies.
 Overall, the production values are solid with a good cast rounding things out.
 The Collection’s Josh Stewart and the always reliable Delroy Lindo are certainly fine in their respective roles.
 Though she’s relatively unknown, Bojana Novakovic similarly gives a strong performance.
 But the weak story handcuffs the actors.